xbmc/repo-scripts/script.tv.show.next.aired/README.txt

 Fanart              (tv show fanart)
-Today               (will return 'True' if the show is aired today, otherwise 'False') NextDate            (date the next episode will be aired) NextTitle           (name of the next episode) NextNumber          (season/episode number of the next episode, eg. '04x01') NextEpisodeNumber   (episode number of the next episode, eg. '04') NextSeasonNumber    (season number of the next episode, eg. '01') LatestDate          (date the last episode was aired) LatestTitle         (name of the last episode) LatestNumber        (season/episode number of the last episode) LatestEpisodeNumber (episode number of the last episode) LatestSeasonNumber  (season number of the last episode) AirDay              (day(s) of the week the show is aired, eg 'Tuesday') ShortTime           (time the show is aired, eg. '08:00 PM') Art(poster)         (tv show poster)
+Today               (will return 'True' if the show is aired today, otherwise 'False') NextDate            (date the next episode will be aired) NextDay             ("nice" localized format for NextDate, eg. "Fri, Jan 1" or "Mon, Sep 24, 2007")) NextTitle           (name of the next episode) NextNumber          (season/episode number of the next episode, eg. '04x01') NextEpisodeNumber   (episode number of the next episode, eg. '04') NextSeasonNumber    (season number of the next episode, eg. '01') LatestDate          (date the last episode was aired) LatestDay           ("nice" localized format for LatestDate, eg. "Fri, Jan 1" or "Mon, Sep 24, 2007") LatestTitle         (name of the last episode) LatestNumber        (season/episode number of the last episode) LatestEpisodeNumber (episode number of the last episode) LatestSeasonNumber  (season number of the last episode) AirDay              (day(s) of the week the show is aired, eg 'Tuesday') ShortTime           (time the show is aired, eg. '08:00 PM') SecondWeek          (1 == show is in the second week of the Monday-week Guide, otherwise 0) Art(poster)         (tv show poster)
 Art(banner)         (tv show banner)
 Art(fanart)         (tv show fanart)